Jewellery: Materials and methods

 In creating jewellery, gemstones, coins, or other precious items are often used, and they are typically set into precious metals.
 Platinum alloys range from 900 (90% pure) to 950 (95% pure).
 The silver used in jewellery is usually sterling silver, or 92.5% fine silver.
 In costume jewellery, stainless steel findings are sometimes used.

 Other commonly used materials include glass, such as fused-glass or enamel; wood, often carved or turned; shells and other natural animal substances such as bone and ivory; natural clay; polymer clay; Hemp and other twines have been used as well to create jewellery that has more of a natural feel.
-However, any inclusion of lead or lead solder will give a British Assay office (the body which gives U.K. jewellery its stamp of approval, the Hallmark) the right to destroy the piece, however it is very rare for the assay office to do so.
+However, any inclusion of lead or lead solder will give a British Assay office (the body which gives U.K. jewellery its stamp of approval, the Hallmark) the right to destroy the piece, however, it is very rare for the assay office to do so.

 Beads are frequently used in jewellery.
 These may be made of glass, gemstones, metal, wood, shells, clay and polymer clay.
 Beaded jewellery commonly encompasses necklaces, bracelets, earrings, belts and rings.
 Beads may be large or small; the smallest type of beads used are known as seed beads, these are the beads used for the "woven" style of beaded jewellery.
 Seed beads are also used in an embroidery technique where they are sewn onto fabric backings to create broad collar neck pieces and beaded bracelets.
 Bead embroidery, a popular type of handwork during the Victorian era, is enjoying a renaissance in modern jewellery making.
 Beading, or beadwork, is also very popular in many African and indigenous North American cultures.

 Silversmiths, goldsmiths, and lapidaries use methods including forging, casting, soldering or welding, cutting, carving and "cold-joining" (using adhesives, staples and rivets to assemble parts).

 Diamonds

 Diamonds were first mined in India.
 Pliny may have mentioned them, although there is some debate as to the exact nature of the stone he referred to as Adamas.
 In 2005, Australia, Botswana, Russia and Canada ranked among the primary sources of gemstone diamond production.
 There are negative consequences of the diamond trade in certain areas.
-Diamonds mined during the recent civil wars in Angola, Ivory Coast, Sierra Leone, and other nations have been labelled as blood diamonds when they are mined in a war zone and sold to finance an insurgency.
+Diamonds mined during the recent civil wars in Angola, Ivory Coast, Sierra Leone, and other nations have been labeled as blood diamonds when they are mined in a war zone and sold to finance an insurgency.

+Now popular in engagement rings, the use of diamonds in jewellery dates back to the marriage of Maximilian I to Mary of Burgundy in 1477.
+A popular style is the diamond solitaire, which features a single large diamond mounted prominently.
+Within solitaire, there are three categories in which a ring can be classified: prong, bezel and tension setting.

 The British crown jewels contain the Cullinan Diamond, part of the largest gem-quality rough diamond ever found (1905), at 3,106.75 carats (621.35 g).

-Now popular in engagement rings, this usage dates back to the marriage of Maximilian I to Mary of Burgundy in 1477.

-A popular style is the diamond solitaire, which features a single large diamond mounted prominently.
-Within solitaire, there are 3 categories in which a ring can be classified into: prong, bezel and tension setting.

 Other gemstones

 Many precious and semiprecious stones are used for jewellery.
-Among them are: